alexfish/octocrash/README.md

 A Github issue crash reporter for iOS.

-OctoCrash is designed for use within your team during development, distribute in house builds with OctoCrash enabled to capture all crashes as GitHub issues, ship to the App Store with OctoCrash at your own peril **(don't do it)**.

 ## Dependencies

 OctoCrash requires a GitHub OAuth application to authenticate your users with GitHub to report issues.